SinaAboutalebi/SinaAboutalebi/README.md

 **Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on Steam Bots :wink:;
+- 👨🏽‍💻 I’m currently working on Developing MaxGaming :wink:;
 - 🌱 I’m currently learning JavaScript;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I will be happy to help;
 - 📫 How to reach me: [@Zero_P0wer](https://t.me/zero_p0wer);

 **Languages and Tools:**